jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 >ej.	git push upstream develop

 The following command can be also used to push data to the remote upstream:

 	git push -u origin master

+> This command pushes marys-feature to the central repository (origin), and the -u flag adds it as a remote tracking branch.
+After setting up the tracking branch, Mary can call git push without any parameters to push her feature.

 Is the same as: